MrSnickers/Blog/blog.md

 More MySQL commands

 SELECT movies.title genres.name FROM movies INNER JOIN genres ON movies.genre_id = genres.id;
 ** why this repeatedly didn't work.
-In consistancies between pluralization.
-In the future avoid sets of variables that are the same word both in sigular and in plural.
+Inconsistencies between pluralization.
+In the future avoid sets of variables that are the same word both in singular and in plural.

 SELECT movies.title, genres.name FROM movies LEFT OUTER JOIN genres ON movies.genre_id = genres.id;